vtog/labGuides/source/ocp/local-mirror-registry.rst

         }
       }

 #.
 Create the following ImageSetConfiguration files.

-In my lab I broke down the
-   process by platform, operators, and additionalImages.
+   .. important:: In my lab I broke down the process by platform, operators, and
+      additionalImages.
 You could combine them but I found it easier to manage the process with speration.

-   .. tip:: **"graph: true"** mirror's the graph data to the disconnected
+   .. hint:: **"graph: true"** mirror's the graph data to the disconnected
       registry.
 This information enables the disconnected cluster, via the update service operator, to show a visual representation of the available upgrades.

-   .. tip:: **"shortestPath: true"** instructs the oc mirror command to only pull
+   .. hint:: **"shortestPath: true"** instructs the oc mirror command to only pull
       the required version to upgrade from one version to the next.
 It will prune any unneeded version.